se-edu/learningresources/contents/shells/bash.md

 ## What is the shell?

-In general, a computer can be divided into 3 abstraction layers, hardware, kernel and applications.
-Users cannot control the hardware directly; instructions have to be given through kernel as the kernel is the one that controls the hardware.
+In general, a computer can be divided into 3 abstraction layers: hardware, kernel and applications.
+As users, we cannot control the hardware directly.
+Instructions have to be given through the kernel as the kernel is the one that controls the hardware.

 <img src="https://cdn-images-1.medium.com/max/1200/1*zEv6mAa2wzHnz4a5uWW4gw.png" alt="shell-kernel" style="width:400px;"/>

 <sub>source of image: [What (really) happens when you type ls -l in the shell](https://medium.com/meatandmachines/what-really-happens-when-you-type-ls-l-in-the-shell-a8914950fd73)</sub>

 The **shell** is the interface through which we pass instructions to the kernel.
 These instructions will then be executed through the hardware.
-In this article, we will look into **Linux bash shell**.
+In this article, we will look specifically into the **Linux bash shell**.

 [**bash**](https://www.gnu.org/software/bash/manual/html_node/) stands for **Bourne Again SHell**, an enhanced version of the original Unix Shell program.
 It has become the standard shell of various linux distributions.